x-vin/covidcures/docs/src/allopathic.md

 Commonly available drugs, need not be stocked.
 Treatment can be undertaken only under doctor's guidance and supervision.

 ### Price:
 Rs.
 25-70 for 4 12 mg ivermectin tablets and doxycycline being much cheaper, which is significantly more cost effective than treatment with remdesivir, which costs Rs.
-15,000-30,000 for a five-day treatment)
+15,000-30,000 for a five-day treatment).

 ### Suggested suppliers:
-Prescription medicine purchased at local pharmaceutical stores, and to be used under the guidance of a licensed allopathic practitioner
+Prescription medicine purchased at local pharmaceutical stores, and to be used under the guidance of a licensed allopathic practitioner.
    - [Telemedicine portal for Covid-19][174]

 ### Further references: